 Humic acid starts to degrade above 75°C (167°F).
 That's lower than the typical gummy cooking temperature.
 So we use a vacuum-cooking system that lets us achieve the right solids content at lower temperatures, preserving the humic acid's integrity.

 Depositing the slurry into molds is its own challenge.
-Humic acid slurries are thixotropic-they thin out when stirred and thicken up when sitting still.
-That means nozzles can clog if the slurry pauses, but viscosity also shifts during a long production run.
-We add a tiny amount of xanthan gum to stabilize the flow, after extensive testing to confirm it doesn't affect the set or the humic acid's performance.
+Humic acid slurries are thixotropic—they thin out when stirred and thicken up when sitting still.
+That means nozzles can clog if the slurry pauses, and viscosity shifts during a long production run.
+After extensive testing, we add a tiny amount of xanthan gum to stabilize the flow, confirmed not to affect the set or the humic acid's performance.

 So, Is It Worth It?

-We decided to figure out humic acid gummies not because it was easy, but because our clients needed them.
-We invested in the right process, equipment, and quality systems to do it properly.
+We figured out humic acid gummies not because it was easy, but because our clients needed them.
+We invested in the right process, equipment, and quality systems.
 It's not a project for a manufacturer who wants a quick, easy run.
 But if you're serious about bringing a high-differentiation product to market, it's absolutely achievable.

 We've already made those mistakes and fixed them.
 We're ready to put that experience to work for your brand.